Matilda of Hesse

 Mathilde of Hesse (4 July 1473 in Blankenstein – 19 February 1505 in Cologne) was a Landrave princess from birth and became the Duchess of Cleves and Countess of La Marck through her marriage to John II, Duke of Cleves in 1489 until her death.
-She was the daughter of Henry III, Landgrave of Upper Hesse (1441-1483) and his wife Anna of Katzenelnbogen (1443-1494).
+She was the daughter of Henry III, Landgrave of Upper Hesse (1441-1483) and Anna of Katzenelnbogen (1443-1494).

-She is notable for being the grandmother to Anne of Cleves the fourth wife of King Henry VIII of England.
+She is notable for being the paternal grandmother of Anne of Cleves, the fourth wife of King Henry VIII of England.